-- 1. During their senior year all physics majors will take the Major Fields Test in Physics.
-This exam is effective at assessing student learning outcomes 1 and 2.
-Students' scores are broken down into subgroups: Introductory Physics (Classical Mechanics, Electromagnetism, Optics, and Thermodynamics) and Advanced Physics (Quantum Mechanics, Atomic Physics and Special Topics).
-CSU Pueblo data will be compared with National data and presented as part of the yearly assessment of the program.
-When possible (at least 5 student take the MFT at one time), results will be broken down in the topics listed parenthetically above.
-The overall results will inform the department of any possible changes to the programs' curricula and methods of delivery.
-Criterion: Overall and in the two breakdown areas of the MFT, ninety percent of CSU Pueblo mathematics majors will score at or above the 50th percentile on the MFAT standardized exam. - 2.
-During their senior year all physics majors must take Physics 492 Research.
+2. During their senior year all physics majors must take Physics 492 - Research.
 In this course students work individually under the supervision of a physics faculty member and perform research in an area selected by mutual agreement.
 At the conclusion of the course, students present their research in a lecture attended by the departmental faculty.
 They also submit a written research report.
 Although Physics 492 has been a featured course in the physics major for some time, results have not been used for program assessment.
 Evaluation of student products for programmatic purposes is in the developmental phase.
-During the Fall 2011 semester, physics faculty will create a rubric for evaluating the students' presentations and final written reports for the purpose of program assessment.
+AY 16-17 saw junior student presentations incorporated into the first junior level course, Phys 323, and evaluations done by the chair and faculty member with some other physics staff present.
+During AY17-18, if staffing allows, physics faculty will create a rubric for evaluating the students' presentations and final written reports for the purpose of program assessment.
 A panel of faculty members will attend the students' final lecture and review the students' final written reports.
 A summary of the panel's review will be used to assess student learning outcomes 3 and 4.
-Criterion: Ninety percent of CSU Pueblo mathematics majors will score at least satisfactorily according to the rubrics for evaluating student independent research, oral presentations and written reports.
+Criterion: Ninety percent of CSU - Pueblo physics majors will score at least satisfactorily according to the rubrics for evaluating student independent research, oral presentations and written reports.
+This assessment will be performed on odd-year spring semesters, or whenever we have a graduate that completes this in activity in their senior year.